DavidkodiCS/Trippy-Mako/Trippy-Mako/sprints/sprint3/Daily-Scrum1.md

 ## David

 1. What have you done since last meeting?

+Since the last meeting I completed all the code for sprint 2.
+The entire configuration feature is complete minus some minor error handling.
+Menu navigation is complete, but obviously the

 2. What will you accomplish today / until the next daily scrum?
 3. What impediments or obstacles are in your way?
 4. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.